sfeir-open-source/sfeir-school-nodejs/docs/markdown/04-node/02-repl.md

-# Le REPL
+# REPL

 <b>Read-Eval-Print-Loop</b>

-* Taper `node` dans un terminal
+* Type `node` in a terminal
-* Tout ce qu’on a vu est utilisable depuis le repl !
+* Everything we have seen is usable since the repl!

 ##--##